midned/Routy/README.md

 ### The `.htaccess` file

-You can use the router to handle requests to the `app/context/index.php` file, the route will be passed like `index.php/user/1`.

-You can hide the `index.php` file using `.htaccess` (there's an example one on the repo)
+You can hide the script name in the uri file using, for example, a `.htaccess` (like the example one on this repo)

 ### Still working on the documentation....